 1. Home Gym Leg Extension Bench

-Some benches have an add-on that allows you to do a leg extension (and often leg curl).
-This is the closest you often can get in a home gym without the actual machine.
+Some benches have an add-on that allows you to do a leg extension (and often a leg curl).
+This is the closest you can get in a home gym without the actual machine.
 The movement pattern is exactly the same although sometimes the bench can be declined a little so it feels like you’re sitting back more than on the normal machine.

 Most of the time, this leg extension add-on is loaded with weight plates.
 So you can set the resistance to what you need.
 As long as you’ve got enough plates, you can load these add-ons pretty heavily as well.
-3 or 4 45 lbs. plates is usually not a problem which is more than enough resistance on the leg extension.
+3 or 4 45 lbs. plates are usually not a problem which is more than enough resistance on the leg extension.

 It will feel a bit different than the leg extension machines with a weight stack because the resistance curve is a bit different.
 Try combining the weight plates with a resistance band and you’ll notice that it comes really close.

 A multi-gym is an all-in-one home gym machine.
 It tries to combine all the popular strength machines in a large gym into one single piece of equipment so it easily fits in your home.
-That means multi-gyms has a ton of exercise options for the whole body and the leg extension is almost always included as well.
+That means multi-gyms have a ton of exercise options for the whole body and the leg extension is almost always included as well.

-Of course it’s not necessary to buy a multi-gym if the leg extension is the only exercise you’re going to use it for, however, if you want to replace more of the common gym strength machines a multi gym is a great option.
+Of course, it’s not necessary to buy a multi-gym if the leg extension is the only exercise you’re going to use it for, however, if you want to replace more of the common gym strength machines a multi-gym is a great option.

 These are big and expensive machines so just using them for a single exercise is a waste of money and space.
 Then you might as well just buy a separate leg extension machine because that’s going to be cheaper and smaller.